kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

 - `global_update`
 - `downlink_package`

-If any of these methods are unnecessary for your approach, you can simply implement them with `pass`.
+If any of these methods are not needed for your approach, you can simply implement them with `pass`.

 In DS-FL, the `global_update` method aggregates the soft labels from clients and distills them into a global model.
-However, you can flexibly place any custom operations in this or other methods.
+However, you have the flexibility to place any custom operations in these or other methods.
-You can find more details in the [official documentation](https://kitsuyaazuma.github.io/BlazeFL/generated/blazefl.core.ServerHandler.html#blazefl.core.ServerHandler).
+You can find more details in the [official documentation](https://kitsuyaazuma.github.io/blazefl/generated/blazefl.core.ServerHandler.html#blazefl.core.ServerHandler).

 ## Implementing a ParallelClientTrainer